Operation Crossroads: Unfissioned plutonium

 The 10.6 lb of plutonium which did not undergo fission and the 3 lb of fission products were scattered.
 Plutonium is not a biological hazard unless ingested or inhaled, and its alpha radiation cannot penetrate skin.
 Once inside the body it is significantly toxic both radiologically and chemically, having a heavy metal toxicity on a par with that of arsenic.
 Estimates based on the Manhattan Project's "tolerance dose" of one microgram of plutonium per worker put 10.6 pounds at the equivalent of about five billion tolerable doses.

 Plutonium alpha rays could not be detected by the film badges and Geiger counters used by people who boarded the target ships because alpha particles have very low penetrating power, insufficient to enter the glass detection tube.
 It was assumed to be present in the environment wherever fission product radiation was detected.
 The decontamination plan was to scrub the target ships free of fission products and assume the plutonium would be washed away in the process.
 To see if this plan was working, samples of paint, rust, and other target ship surface materials were taken back to a laboratory on the support ship Haven and examined for plutonium.
 The tests showed that the plan was not working.
 The results of these plutonium detection tests, and of tests performed on fish caught in the lagoon, caused all decontamination work to be abruptly terminated on August 10, effectively shutting down Operation Crossroads for safety reasons.
-Tests conducted on the support ship USS Rockbridge in November indicated the presence of 2 mg of plutonium, which represented 2000 tolerance doses.
+Tests conducted on the support ship USS Rockbridge in November indicated the presence of 2 mg of plutonium, which represented 2,000 tolerable doses.

 Failed Baker cleanup and program termination

 The program termination on August 10, sixteen days after Baker, was the result of a showdown between Dr. Stafford Warren, the Army colonel in charge of radiation safety for Operation Crossroads, and Deputy Chief of Naval Operations for Special Weapons, Vice Admiral William H. P. Blandy.
 A radiation safety monitor under Warren's command later described him as "the only Army colonel who ever sank a Navy flotilla."

-Warren had been Chief of the Medical Section of the Manhattan Project, and was in charge of radiation safety at the first nuclear test, Trinity, in New Mexico, as well as of the on-ground inspections at Hiroshima and Nagasaki after the bombings.
+Warren had been chief of the medical section of the Manhattan Project and was in charge of radiation safety at the Trinity test, as well as of the on-ground inspections at Hiroshima and Nagasaki after the bombings.
 At Operation Crossroads, it was his job to keep the sailors safe during the cleanup.